 Measures that the team takes to improve cooperation on the project are termed "actions".
+The group must implement actions during their collaboration.
 Actions are initiated based on shared reflections in the team.
 It is important that the aims of the actions are clear.

-- An action might involve changing a pattern of behaviour in the team to improve cooperation.
+An action might involve changing a pattern of behaviour in the team to improve cooperation.
 The team changes its pattern of behaviour because they have reflected on a situation that has been significant or has been important to the team in other ways.

-An action might also involve keeping and reinforcing something - that works well through conscious choice.
+An action might also involve keeping and reinforcing something that works well through conscious choice.
 The team continues and reinforces an action to encourage cooperation based on an analysis of why the action functions in the team.